 “I think they brought a flask for warmth”, you say.

 “Ah ha.
 Listen, I have it on authority, if you apply, you’ll get in.
-I know you’re a Vermonter on scholarship, but there is a little money in a grant for the summer (about five grand when the job is complete) and I can get you a free place to live, right by the beach.” he promises.
+I know you’re a Vermonter on scholarship, but there is a little money in a grant for the summer.
+There’s about five grand when the job is complete and I can get you a free place to live, right by the beach,” he promises.

 “There is a research project a few years old that a group is looking to have updated.
 They want someone out there this summer, by the first week of June, to update the data and re-run a simulation that’s already been done.
 It’s super easy, just updating datasets and hitting run.”